center-for-threat-informed-defense/threat-modeling-with-attack/docs/additional-resources.rst

     $ af mermaid corpus/attack-tree.json attack-tree.mmd

-This command will transform your json file into mermaid format.
+The example command converts the Attack Flow ``attack-tree.json`` into Mermaid format ``attack-tree.mmd``.
 From here you can include the mermaid code directly into markdown, or you can run one more command to render it as an image.

 .. code:: bash